tilznit/luke.htb/README.md

 Yuri:bet@tester87
 Dory:5y:!xa=ybfe)/QD
 ```
-let's use them against the other three login points.
+and I used them against the other three login points.
+Derry's creds gets us in the door at `10.10.10.137/management`.
+We see links to three documents:

+-scrnshot-